MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

 `Remove-MpPreference -AttackSurfaceReductionRules_Ids Rule1,Rule2,...RuleN -AttackSurfaceReductionRules_Actions Action1,Action2,...ActionN`

-To empty the list, use the value $null for this parameter.

 ```yaml
 Type: ASRRuleActionType[]